From the prostate cancer experts at Johns Hopkins'

-Presenting the latest thinking on erection rehabilitation after radical prostatectomy, plus answers to dozens of questions from patients on sexuality and prostate cancer
+Presenting the latest thinking on restoring erections after radical prostatectomy, plus answers to dozens of questions from patients on sexuality and prostate cancer

 From the desk of Jacek L. Mostwin M.D., D. Phil.
 (Oxon)

-Medical Editor of The Johns Hopkins Prostate Bulletin
+Medical Editor of The Johns Hopkins Prostate Disorders Bulletin

 First you suffered the shock of your prostate cancer diagnosis.
-Then treatment -- radical prostatectomy, brachytherapy, or external radiation.
+Then treatment -- radical prostatectomy.

 Now it's several months since your prostate cancer surgery and you're starting to worry.

 While your physician assures you that your prognosis is excellent, with each passing week it becomes increasingly obvious that you are not able to achieve an erection.

 While nerve-sparing radical prostatectomy has significantly improved the likelihood that you will regain erectile function, it might take a while.
 For 60% to 85% of men, the average wait is about 18 months.
 For some men it can take two years or longer.

 Now the good news: Successful treatments for erectile dysfunction (ED) are available -- and we can help you learn about them.